Openwsman/openwsman/README.md

 You can also specify the configuration file to be used on the command line using the -c option.

-On the client side, which has the following options
+## Running openwsman client

+`wsman` is the client command line tool for executing WSMAN requests against the openwsman server:

     /usr/bin/wsman --help-all